(Frequently Asked Questions)

 Yes.
 You will be given a deadline to submit that information.

-The Child Care Fund tries to accept at least one child from every member, if possible.
-Your waitlisted child will be accepted if availability arises.
+The Childcare Fund tries to accept at least one child into a Summer or Fall voucher program from every member who applies, if possible.
+Any additional children will be on a waiting-list and be accepted if availability arises.

 How can I increase my chances of getting approved for the voucher benefit?

-Selection is done on a first come, first serve basis.
+Selection is done on a first to apply, first serve basis.

 How will I know if I have been approved or denied?